Skip to main content

 • They've made threats of self-harm, or you believe they may act on them

-• They're missing unexpectedly or not responding in a way that's unusual
+• They're missing unexpectedly or not responding in an unusual way

 • You have credible information they may be unsafe at home